SuperDuperKev/VR-Project-1/README.md

   - The basics of Three.js and A-Frame
   - How to bind objects to JavaScript functions (using onlick="functionName()")
   - How the Document Object Model works (DOM)
-  - Front-end design techniques that greatly take into consideration UX results
+  - Front-end design techniques that greatly take into consideration UX
   - How to manipulate 3-D `.gltf` models
   - General JavaScript library usage
   - How to use Chrome's web development tools
   - The meta of WebVR and the existence of cool online virtual reality applications
   - The I do not enjoy front-end development

+### Biggest issues
+  - I was mostly worried about my scene not running smoothly on a mobile device.
+To compensate for this I made sure to keep my models small and use primitive models where I could.
+  - Library collision - certain libraries set contradictive variables within one another and this would cause problems with the applications as a whole.
+For example, the A-Frame Extras Plugin would instantiate movement controls that were supported on a desktop but not on a mobile phone.

 ### Contributors
  - Individual project; All work was completed by Simon Woldemichael.